dart-lang/language/working/2364 - primary constructors/feature-specification.md

 If it exists, _D2_ omits the part derived from `'.' <identifierOrNew>` that follows the name and type parameter list, if any, in _D_.

-_D2_ omits the formal parameter list _L_ that follows the name, type parameter list, if any, and `.id`, if any.
+Moreover, _D2_ omits the formal parameter list _L_ that follows the name, type parameter list, if any, and `.id`, if any.

 The formal parameter list _L2_ of _k_ is identical to _L_, except that each formal parameter is processed as follows.